Skip to main content

 Several companies produce ERP systems designed to fit different industries and company sizes.
 SAP is known for serving large enterprises with detailed control over operations.
 Oracle NetSuite offers cloud-first solutions with strong financial management tools, and Microsoft Dynamics provides a user-friendly interface with strong integration to Microsoft Office products.

-ERP systems are often modular, meaning companies can choose only the necessary functions, such as human resources or customer relationship management.
+ERP systems are often modular, allowing companies to select only the necessary functions, such as human resources or customer relationship management.
 This customization helps reduce costs and complexity while still delivering value.

 Conclusion